tyronecheang/TaskTenacity/README.md

 ## 🛠️ Requirements

--Android Studio Flamingo or later
+- Android Studio Flamingo or later
--Kotlin 2.0+
+- Kotlin 2.0+
--Android device or emulator with SDK 21+
+- Android device or emulator with SDK 21+
--Gradle 8+
+- Gradle 8+

 ---